Special rental opportunity for fans of the DMC

 The property was donated to UMaine in 1975 by George Willett, a friend and contemporary of Ira C. Darling.
 Over the years it has been a favorite retreat for scientists conducting research at the DMC.

 Learn about the vibrant marine science and education underway at the Center.
 Enjoy a behind-the-scenes tour with the Darling Marine Center Director.
 Explore the natural and maritime heritage of the Pemaquid Peninsula.

-The house can accommodate up to four people and includes 2-1⁄2 baths, a living area, a fully equipped kitchen and wireless internet access.
-It can be rented for $1,500/week for select weeks in May, June, September and October; pro-rated 3 night stays also possible depending on availability.
+The Willett House can accommodate up to four people and includes 2-1⁄2 baths, a living area, a fully equipped kitchen and wireless internet access.
+It can be rented for $1,500/week for select weeks in April and May 2019; pro-rated 3 night stays also possible depending on availability.

 For more information about the Willett House or to make a reservation, contact Linda Healy 207.563.8220 or firstname.lastname@example.org.

 The University of Maine is an equal opportunity/affirmative action institution.